Insurance And Financial Planning

 - If they work for a firm or independent partnership, the advisor must receive their compensation through this firm or independent partnership

-When an advisor already receives compensation for selling a product or providing a service, such as a commission, and wants to also charge their client emoluments, fees, or other forms of compensation for selling this same product or providing this service, they must disclose this fact to their client.
+When an advisor wants to charge their client emoluments, fees, or other forms of compensation for selling a product or providing a service, they must disclose some information to their client.

 Information To Disclose